ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

 Take note of these variables for we'll use them later on.

 ## <a name="listener"></a> Create the `StreamListener` class using `tweepy`
-The listener class that we will create inherits from the `StreamListener` object in `tweepy`.
-What we will do is create a wrapper into it, and then define methods that will be activated depending on what the listener is hearing.
+We wil create the listener class that will inherit from the `StreamListener` object in `tweepy`.
+We'll create a wrapper, and then define methods that will be activated depending on what the listener is hearing.
 In our case, we'll build the `on_status` and  `on_error` methods inside the `StdOutListener` class.
-The structure of our listener class, is very short and not really complicated, in its entirety, this is what it looks like:
+The structure of our listener class is very short and easy.
+In its entirety, this is what it looks like:

 ```python
 class StdOutListener(StreamListener):